tramo-ephyslab/TROVA_Docs/docs/source/example.rst

 Illustrative examples for a specific day
 ===============================================================
-Using the data corresponding to the outputs of FLEXPART-WRF forced with ERA5 and the TROVA configuration file provided in the following repository https://zenodo.org/records/14886887 and https://zenodo.org/records/14939160, the results shown below for October 17, 2014, can be reproduced.
+Using the data corresponding to the outputs of FLEXPART-WRF forced with ERA5 and the TROVA configuration file provided in the following repositories https://zenodo.org/records/14886887 and https://zenodo.org/records/14939160, the results shown below for October 17, 2014, can be reproduced.
 For this analysis, the Canary Islands are considered as the target region (magenta